 According to their website, this Slo-Hi location near Sloan’s Lake was developed to provide a local clientele, beer aficionados and lovers of good times a central spot in Denver to enjoy a proper pint and have a chat.
 You will find three to four great beers on tap via CO2 pressurized kegs and properly conditioned real ale from naturally carbonated casks.

-Here are the accolades of Ratio: Located in RiNo, this microbrewery has a state of the art 20 barrel system and more than enough beer to go around.
-And the tap room will be as eclectic as the community that it's built to support.
-The scene at Ratio is all about beer, but the art and music programs will ensure all of the senses are stimulated.
-The Dear You French Saison is a must-try.
+Here are the accolades of Ratio: Located in RiNo, this microbrewery has a state-of-the-art 20 barrel system and more than enough beer to go around.
+And the taproom will be as eclectic as the community that it's built to support.
+The scene at Ratio is all about beer, but they also host special events that will ensure all of the senses are stimulated.

-The outdoor space is dog friendly and perfect for a game of bags on a sunny day.
+The outdoor space is dog-friendly and perfect for a game of bags on a sunny day.
 The mural art outside also provides for a great ambiance.
-We must give them props for having some of the best food trucks to be found in Denver routinely parked outside the brewery in case hunger strikes while you are sipping on their beer.
+We must give them props for having some of the best food trucks to be found in Denver routinely parked outside the brewery in case of hunger strikes while you are sipping their top-notch beer.

 The skinny on Our Mutual Friend: An award-winning brewery and taproom located in RiNo.
 "Brewing beer began as an excuse to gather with our friends and ruminate on life, philosophy, music, food, and of course, beer.
 Once they got started, they grew more curious about the brewing process, honing the craft and experimenting with different methods and techniques.
 Along the way, a fundamental question to the process was, 'How can we do more of this ourselves?' " The desire to participate in every step of the grain to glass process led them to open Our Mutual Friend.
 Part of what they love about beer is its power to bring people together (hence the name!).
 They are happy to be a gathering place in the RiNo neighborhood where locals and visitors alike can meet in camaraderie alongside a quality pint.
 They believe in the power of neighborly acts and the spirit of neighbors taking care of one another within the local community.
 This spot features a great atmosphere and vinyl music on the airwaves.

 The Granddaddy of them all is still an epic sudsy place.
 Beer drinkers across the state braved the sketchy ghost town that was LoDo in the late 80’s for billiards and pints of unexpected beer styles.
-Almost 30 years later, Wynkoop is a Denver institution, still known for innovative concoctions, and brewers who put just about anything in their beer, including Rocky Mountain oysters, gummy bears and green chiles.
+Thirty years later, Wynkoop is a Denver institution, still known for innovative concoctions, and brewers who put just about anything in their beer, including Rocky Mountain oysters, gummy bears, and green chiles.
 From the novice to the expert connoisseur, they view patrons as friends and aim to provide an open, carefree environment for all to enjoy.
-They are Colorado natives, family owned, and pursue the happiness in life one fantastic beer at a time.

 Located at 2924 W. 20th Ave., you may not necessarily stumble upon this brewery due to its location but it's definitely worth the intentional visit.
 In close proximity to Broncos Stadium, Little Machine offers up some incredible brews.
 We'll let them sum it up, "The raddest brewery in Denver.
 Right by Mile High Stadium.
 Two dog-friendly patios, local art, awesome round bar, a Colorado-built brewing system and something for everyone on tap and to-go."